Opdualag (Nivolumab And Relatlimab)

 What If You Miss a Dose?

-If you miss any scheduled appointments, call your doctor as soon as possible to reschedule your appointment.
+If you miss an appointment for your infusion, contact your doctor as soon as possible to reschedule.

 Side Effects